hycis/Mozi/doc/README.md

 showq -u hycis
 ```

-After finish running, you can checkout the results from the database
+After finished running, you can checkout the results from the database
 ```bash
 cdwu
 sqlite3 Pynet/database/Laura.db